PaU1570/eth-qec-hackathon-2023/README.md

 ## What we did
 - Implemented the Tic-Tac-Toe Quantum Machine Learning model for an arbitrary number of layers, with or without including drawn positions, and with and without leveraging the symmetry of the problem.
 - Implemented a similar model to find whether there exists a path between any two corners of a 3x3 maze, with and without leveraging the symmetry.
+The symmetric version also implements a noise model.
 - Implemented the same for a 5x5 maze, however, takes too long to run (it's hard to simulate 25 qubits).

 ## Files